About TFI Family Connections

 In addition, quality improvement coordinates regulatory agency audits from Council on Accreditation, Kansas Department of Health and Environment, Department of Children and Family, Kansas Department of Aging and Disability Services and other child welfare community-based service providers.

-Click here to view and download our most recent annual report and calendar.
+Click here to view and download our most recent annual report.

 TFI Family Connections, Inc. strives to protect the privacy and safety of all families with which we work.
 To aid in this, we use stock photos to represent children and family clients.
 Outside of select stories provided with consent of past clients, stories shared are representative of the work we do and the impact of that work; but names, specific details and other identifying aspects of such client stories are changed to protect privacy and safety.